 The RG351P is currently retailing for approximately $99 and the RG351M approximately $135, so a handheld with a bigger screen and a faster chip is going to be a lot more than this.

 We estimate that the RG552 will retail between $120 – $160 for the plastic variant, if they launch a metal variant (we hope they do), we could see this adding up to $50 to that price tag.
 If they move beyond the $200 they’ll be competing with the Nintendo Switch and the likes of GPD which they just can’t do currently.

 RG552 Release Date

-As of now there is no official information regarding the RG552’s release date, but our predictions are that it will release in the winter, just in time for Christmas.
-If that’s the case, it’s going to sell like hot cakes.
+As of now there is no official information regarding the RG552’s release date, but after speaking with ANBERNIC’s marketing team, they have informed us that it will “probably be in November”.

 I personally think that these retro handheld are going to hit a bit of a “wall” in the coming years.
 PS2 and Gamecube emulation is incredibly hard, and only PC’s can emulate it will enough to be enjoyable.
 So what’s going to happen to all of these handhelds once they hit that “emulation wall”?

 That’s the big question.
 They can only change the shell and design slightly, as the gaming layout needs to be similar.
 They can change the screen, add new triggers and so on, but when is it eventually going to be the same thing with a new shell?
 Just like what’s happening in the industry now, repeated handhelds, with the same emulation power.

 It’s going to be years until we see China release handhelds with anything over Dreamcast emulation, which is sad to hear.
 But who knows, when a market lacks new products innovation is mandatory to succeed.